 — Jared Spool

-Jared Spool is a writer, researcher, speaker, educator, and expert on usability, software, design, and research.
-His quote emphasizes that successful design goes unnoticed, effortlessly serving users' needs.
-Good design becomes part of the user's subconscious experience and enables interaction without drawing attention to itself.
-However, when a design is flawed, it becomes apparent.
-A bad design interrupts the user's flow and draws focus away from the task.
+Jared Spool—a renowned writer, researcher, speaker, educator, and expert on usability, software, design, and research—gives us a quote that on the surface might seem counterintuitve to some at first glance.
+But it’s an accurate picture of what happens, and this quote emphasizes how successful designs go unnoticed while they serve users’ needs without effort.
+It’s not that users are ungrateful for designs that are done well—no, it’s just that good design becomes kind of “invisible,” part of the user’s subconscious experience and enables intuitive interaction without drawing any attention to itself.
+However, when a design is flawed—and when it’s not doing its “job” right—it becomes obvious, sticking out like a proverbial sore thumb, and a bad design interrupts the user’s flow and draws focus away from the task.

 5. Theme: Testing and Iteration